Teaching for Experience Workshop

 - Why is there less use of design by students in high school than in either earlier grades or college?

-- How does meta-cognition (thinking about thinking) create experience?
+- How does thinking about thinking (meta-cognition) create experience?

 - Is self-assessment a necessary component for experience-based learning?